macvfx/p5ArchiveCheck/README.md

 ## Known Issues
 - FIXED in v.1.6 -- If the file names contain commas then the resulting CSV file will be messy.
 - FIXED in v.1.6 -- If the app stays at 0% checking then quit the app and try again.

+## License

+MIT License - See LICENSE file for details.

+## Acknowledgments

+- Built for use with [Archiware P5](https://www.archiware.com/)